-A teenager has been arrested in connection with the death of a pedestrian in an Abbey Wood alleeged hit-and-run.
+A teenager has been arrested in connection with the death of a pedestrian in an alleged Abbey Wood hit-and-run.

 The 17-year-old boy was detained on suspicion of causing death by dangerous driving after Brenda Croke, 64, was mown down and killed by a black Range Rover in Finchale Road on Thursday last week.

 The suspect has been bailed until September as enquiries continue into the incident, which happened at around 11am at the roundabout with Eynsham Drive.